We don't know whether the most recent response to this request contains information or not – if you are Eilidh please sign in and let everyone know.

 Submissions to Senate

-We're waiting for Eilidh to read a recent response and update the status.
+We're waiting for Eilidh to read recent responses and update the status.

 Dear Commonwealth Ombudsman,